Johnny-ade/Amazon-Product-Review-Analysis-Capstone/README.md

 - Ms Excel for Querryind and Analysis
 - Ms Excel for creating report

-### Data Analysis
-This is where we inlude some basic lines of code or queries and columns during the analysis.

 ### Explanatory Data Analysis
 EDA involved the exploring of Data to answer some questions about the data...